AdpictoAdpicto

 Where to go next

-The tests above are a snapshot — useful for deciding, but not the whole story.
 For the ongoing architectural view of how we route in production, start with our multi-model strategy post.
 For gpt-image-2–specific prompt craft, our text and layout recipes piece is the closest companion.
 For the underlying mechanics, the AI image generation explainer is the foundation.
-And for TikTok-specific workflows where short-form video cover art increasingly drives performance, our TikTok platform guide covers the format norms.
+And for TikTok-specific workflows, our TikTok platform guide covers the format norms.

 The short version: neither model wins everything.
-Use the tests above to pick the model for the workflow, not the other way around.
+Use the comparison above to pick the model for the workflow, not the other way around.

 gpt-image-2Nano Banana 2AI Image Model ComparisonOpenAIGoogle GeminiSocial Media Visuals2026